tty-pt/7ways/README.md

 # linux-framebuffer
-Render an image directly to output
+Render an image directly to output using linux framebuffer.